 It was taken over by Denman/Gaumont British Theatres from March 1928, and the cinema was refurbished, with the seating capacity reduced to 1,904.
 A Christie 2Manual/8Ranks organ was installed.
 The console was in a fixed position in the orchestra pit and it was opened by organist Leslie James.

-The Cinema was demolished and a supermarket was built on the site, later a KwikSave, and in 2009 a Somerfield supermarket.
+The Cinema was demolished and a supermarket was built on the site, later a KwikSave, and in 2009 a Somerfield supermarket, by 2017 it is a Cooperative store.
 The Christie organ was sold for private preservation.

 Just login to your account and subscribe to this theater